anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 SR-IOV VF to a pod’s network namespace using the VF information given by the meta plugin, and on pod deletion releases the VF from the pod.

+With the Device Health in Pod Status feature, introduced in Kubernetes 1.31, Device Plugins can expose device health information in the `allocatedResourcesStatus` field of the Pod status.
+This enhancement allows device plugins to communicate the health of allocated devices, enabling the kubelet and cluster operators to identify and respond to device failures more effectively.
+Feature gate DeviceHealth must be enabled to use this capability.
+Telco workloads can benefit from improved reliability by leveraging this feature to monitor the health of critical hardware accelerators and ensure continuous service availability.

 Hardware Acceleration
 ^^^^^^^^^^^^^^^^^^^^^